maicorebong/Aerocompany-Acquisition-Analysis/Proposal Documentation.md

 Aluminum Alloy and Hard Steel are the top revenue drivers, but Hard Steel’s share has grown significantly from 32.67% in 2022 to 44.64% in 2024, while Aluminum Alloy’s contribution has declined.
 Meanwhile, materials like Titanium and Stainless Steel have shown minimal and consistent contributions.
 This trend highlights an increasing reliance on Hard Steel which creates room for strategic focus or diversification.

+**Recommendation:**
+- With increasing reliance on Hard Steel, explore strategic focus or diversification to increase sales opportunities.

 ### 3. How do turnover rates for key materials impact operational efficiency?
 ````sql